kalolad1/v4/content/jobs/Google/index.md

 url: 'https://careers.google.com/'
 ---

-- Worked on the Google Cloud AI Healthcare team
+- Worked on the Google Cloud AI Healthcare team.
-- Implemented a novel biometric authentication strategy for mobile devices using deep learning
+- Designed and implemented a novel biometric authentication strategy for mobile devices using photoplethysmography data and deep learning.